woltapp/mitmproxy-mock/README.md

 do not exist or would be hard to reproduce on backend.

-The `respond` key on a request handler causes a response to be sent, and likewise the `replace` key on a response handler causes the original response to be replaced with the specified one.
+The `respond` key on a request handler causes a response to be sent, and likewise the `replace` and `replace_lambda` keys on a response handler causes the original response to be replaced with the specified one.

 The keys for constructing a response are: